 The Plan initially reserved 10 million shares of common stock for issuance, which was amended to 100 million shares on March 1, 2010.
-In 2012 the plan was amended to 200 million shares available for future grant, further amended to 300 million shares in 2013 under the Plan.
+In 2012 the plan was amended to 200 million shares available for future grant, further amended to 300 million shares in 2013, and 500 million shares in 2014.
 The issuance can be in the forms of options or shares.
 The options may be incentive, nonqualified or stock appreciation rights.
 The shares may be issued for performance.